MailTape/MailTape-v1/_posts/2022-11-27-Soren-Song.md

 # MailTape's selection

 ## Soren Song - Gentle Man
-Sarah: **"**One of the most striking songs off of Soren Song's soon to be released concept album, I'm.
+Sarah: **"**One of my favorite songs off of Soren Song's soon to be released concept album, I'm.
+Gentle Man was also the first track of Soren's I found :) Their voice is so powerful and full in this song, cut live to tape along with the studio's delightfully mellifluent Steinway D concert grand piano.

 If you have any questions just don't ask them out loud examining gentleness, esp of man - taking what they want and what they can reinventing mythology of self beautiful piano